EXCLUSIVE SPEAKERS THIS YEAR AT eRISK – LEICESTER

 Does your business struggle with manual fraud monitoring of increasingly complex payment channels?
-Mark will discuss the field of Behavioural Economics in relation to the management of Fraud, and consider how innovative technology can assist a manual approach.
+Matt will discuss the field of Behavioural Economics in relation to the management of Fraud, and consider how innovative technology can assist a manual approach.
 He will answer the common myths of machine learning and show how it can be utilised with big data to deliver outstanding business benefit.

 ai has a long and exciting heritage as one of the world’s leading companies in fraud and risk management.
 Their expertise has been leveraged by organisations worldwide to enrich, protect and grow their businesses.